Editorial Review

 Systemic vs. Localized Inflammation: Peptide Selection

-Localized Inflammation Models: Joint inflammation, gastrointestinal inflammation, tendon inflammation, and dermal inflammation involve tissue-specific inflammatory cascades that may respond differently to peptide intervention.
-BPC-157 has demonstrated particular efficacy in gastrointestinal and musculoskeletal inflammation models, likely due to its gastric peptide origin and affinity for mesenchymal tissues.
-LL-37 shows enhanced activity at epithelial surfaces where it is endogenously expressed.
-Localized administration — intra-articular injection for joint inflammation or topical application for dermal inflammation — can achieve high tissue concentrations without systemic exposure.
+BPC-157 shows particular strength in GI and musculoskeletal inflammation models.
+This likely reflects its gastric peptide origin and affinity for connective tissues.
+LL-37 shows enhanced activity at epithelial surfaces where it is naturally expressed.
+Localized administration — such as intra-articular injection for joints or topical application for skin — achieves high tissue concentrations without systemic exposure.

-Metabolic Inflammation: A subset of systemic inflammation, metabolic inflammation (metaflammation) is driven by adipose tissue dysfunction, insulin resistance, and lipotoxicity.
-This category is particularly relevant to peptides for inflammation and weight loss research.
-Preclinical data suggests that GLP-1 receptor agonist peptides and melanocortin system peptides (including alpha-MSH fragments like KPV) may address both inflammatory and metabolic components simultaneously — a dual-action profile that small-molecule anti-inflammatory agents cannot replicate.
+Preclinical data suggests that GLP-1 receptor agonist peptides and melanocortin system peptides may address both inflammatory and metabolic components at once.
+This includes alpha-MSH fragments like KPV.
+Small-molecule anti-inflammatory agents cannot replicate this dual-action profile.
 For joint-specific inflammation research, see the peptides for joint pain guide.

 Combining Anti-Inflammatory Peptides in Research